What is the UETA and ESIGN Act?

 Please refer to this post for tips on how to prepare legally-binding documents in accordance with ESIGN and UETA.

-General compliance with ESIGN and UETA is not difficult, but when preparing documents to be signed electronically, please consider the following points carefully:
+General compliance with signature laws such as ESIGN and UETA is not difficult, but when preparing documents to be signed electronically, please consider the following points carefully:

 • The process by which the signer is asked to sign must be clear and unambiguous